 - After 12 weeks you will be ready to go back to contact sports

 If you’re not sure about when you can resume certain activities, ask your surgeon for guidance!
-They will be happy to help you decide what is and isn’t safe during recovery.
+They will be happy to help you decide what is and isn’t safe during recovery from otoplasty.

 Why Choose Becker Plastics?